Kubernetes Course Labs

 Scaling and Managing Pods with Deployments

-You don't often create Pods directly because that isn't flexible - you can't update Pods to release application updates, and you can only scale them by manually deploying new Pods.
+You don't usually create Pods directly because that isn't flexible - you can't change a Pod to release application updates, and you can only scale them by manually deploying new Pods.
+Don't do that.

 Instead you'll use a controller - a Kubernetes object which manages other objects.
 The controller you'll use most for Pods is the Deployment, which has features to support upgrades and scale.